 Generic LuaCOM objects When dealing with generic LuaCOM objects, the binding adopts a different policy: all Lua parameters are converted to COM ones as "in-out" parameters.
-If the called method sets a return value, it is returned to Lua.
+LuaCOM assumes that these methods always return a value; if the called method does not return anything, LuaCOM pushes a nil value3.
 As all parameters are set as "in-out", all of them will be returned back to Lua, modified or not by the called method.